$^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim9$) Reaction Cross Section Measurements using Laser-Driven Ultra-Intense $\gamma$-Ray Source: INTRODUCTION

-Au material is widely used in photonuclear experiments due to its single nature isotope, high cross sections, and suitable half-life times of the daughter nuclei.
-The $^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim3$) reactions \cite{ful62,vey70,ber87,har07,kit10,kit11,ito11,pla12,nai16} and the $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au isomeric yield ratios \cite{nai16,sor76,sor78,pal99,gan03,gan04,thi06,vis08,rah10} were measured with different methods, which were often used as high energy $\gamma$-ray monitors and applied in experimental method verification. $^{196}$Au has two isomeric states: $^{196m1}$Au and $^{196m2}$Au. $^{196m1}$Au has a half-life time of 8.1 s and has no available experimental cross section data now. $^{196m2}$Au has a half-life time of 9.6h, which can be built up to sufficient intensities.
-Therefore, the isomeric yield ratios of $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au reaction is always given by $^{196m2}$Au/$^{196m1+g}$Au.
-Recently, the $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$6) reaction were measured using an electron linac \cite{nai16}.
-The results were compared with previous experiments and theoretical calculations of TALYS 1.6 \cite{kon08} and TENDL-2014 \cite{kon12}.
+In addition, the accuracy of a new experimental method needs to be tested.
+Au material has been studied many times in photonuclear experiments due to its single nature isotope, high cross sections, and suitable half-life times of the reaction products.
+The $^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim3$) reactions \cite{ful62,vey70,ber87,har07,kit10,kit11,ito11,pla12,nai16} and the $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au IRs \cite{nai16,sor76,sor78,pal99,gan03,gan04,thi06,vis08,rah10} were measured with different methods, which were often used as high energy $\gamma$-ray monitors.
+The $^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim$6) reaction flux-weighted average cross sections (FACS) were measured using an electron linac \cite{nai16}.
+The results showed good agreement with previous experiments, and theoretical values using TENDL-2014 \cite{kon12} based on TALYS 1.6 \cite{kon08} were calculated.
 The measured cross sections of $^{197}$Au($\gamma,\,2n$)$^{195}$Au reaction had a difference of 40\% at maximum compared with theoretical values while other data matched very well, it can be presumed that the TALYS 1.6 code could not describe the $^{197}$Au($\gamma,\,2n$)$^{195}$Au reaction very well.
+The Au photonuclear reactions were widely used to verify new experimental methods.

-For the first time, the $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$7) reaction flux-weighted average cross sections and the $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au isomeric yield ratios were measured using laser-driven bremsstrahlung $\gamma$-ray.
-The $^{197}$Au($\gamma,\,7n$)$^{190}$Au reaction flux-weighted average cross sections were first determined.
-New theoretical values were calculated and compared with previous experimental results.
-This new method sheds some light on photonuclear reaction studies with short half-life times.
+In this paper, a laser-driven ultra-intense stable $\gamma$-ray source was established using LWFA electrons with the averaged instantaneous intensities above 10$^{19}$/s.
+The maximum $\gamma$-ray energy can be adjusted from 60 MeV to 250MeV and the stabilities could reach higher than 90\%.
+For the first time, the $^{197}$Au($\gamma,\,xn$;\,x\,=\,1$\thicksim$9) reaction FACS and the $^{197}$Au($\gamma,\,n$)$^{196m,g}$Au IRs were measured using laser-driven bremsstrahlung $\gamma$-rays.
+The $^{197}$Au($\gamma,\,xn$;\,x\,=\,7$\thicksim$9) reaction FACSs were first determined in this work.
+Theoretical values were calculated and compared with previous experimental results.
+This method provides a new way to study photonuclear reaction and sheds some light on isomer research with ultra-short half-life times.
 It is expected to fill the experimental data gap of many nuclear reactions.